idramalab/latex-101/README.md

-# LaTeX, Git, Etc.
-## Guide for new iDRAMA students and collaborators
+# LaTeX/Git Guide for new iDRAMA students and collaborators

-### Formatting
+## Formatting (Tables/Figures)

-1. In Tables, always right-align columns with numbers
+- In Tables, right-align columns with numbers:
 ```
 \begin{tabular}{lr}
 Male & 135\\
 Female & 132\\
+... & ...\\
 \end{tabular}
 ```

-2. Unless you have a valid reason, figures and tables should be at the top of the page [t]
+- Figures and tables should be at the top of the page &ndash; use [t]:
 ```
 \begin{table}[t]
 ...